AndreaCrotti/Unit-testing-talk/unit.rst

 - patch a name
 - mock an object

-*Every time I mock I do one step away from the real system* Functional core, imperative shell.
+*Every time you mock you do one step away from the real system*

+..
+FIXME: move this somewhere else
+Functional core, imperative shell.

 .. _func_imp: https://www.destroyallsoftware.com/screencasts/catalog/functional-core-imperative-shell